- Anti Bullying Policy

 Safer Working Practice

-19.1 All adults who come into contact with children at this school will behave at all times in a professional manner which secures the best outcomes for children and also prevents allegations being made.
+22.1 All adults who come into contact with children at this school will always behave in a professional manner which secures the best outcomes for children and prevents allegations being made.
 Detailed advice on safer working practice can be found in the school’s Code of Conduct.

-20.3 A proportional risk based approach will be taken regarding the level of information provided to all temporary staff and volunteers.
+22.3 A proportional risk-based approach will be taken regarding the level of information provided to all temporary staff and volunteers.
 As a minimum they will be provided with, and will be expected to follow, the child protection summary sheet which forms part of this policy.

 See Appendix 1 for contact details.